Class of 1924

 Preceding her in death was her husband, William, in 1960.

-Survivors include: her two daughters, Mrs. Emmet (Beth) Wilson, Ardmore, and Mrs. Philip Maguire, Oklahoma City; three brothers, Earl Lunger, Philadelphia; Ernest Lunger, Wichita, Kan., and Lloyd Lunger, Augusta, Kansas; and six grandchildren.
+Survivors include: her two daughters, Mrs. Emmet (Beth) Wilson, Ardmore, and Mrs. Philip Maguire, Oklahoma City; three brothers, Earl Lunger, Philadelphia; Ernest Lunger, Wichita, Kansas, and Lloyd Lunger, Augusta, Kansas; and six grandchildren.

-Service for will be at 2 p.m.
+Service for Irma Clasby will be at 2 p.m.
 Friday in Guardian Watts Funeral Home with burial in Chapel Hill Cemetery.
-Memorials may be made in Oklahoma Medical Research Foundation heart fund.
+Memorials may be made to the Oklahoma Medical Research Foundation heart fund.